FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model: Background

 During the verification, the watermark $F^{'}$ is extracted from the suspicious model. $F^{'}$ is then compared with the designated watermarks $F$.
 If the distance $D(F, F^{'})$ (usually hamming distance) of the two watermarks is less than a threshold $\varepsilon_P$, the ownership of the model can be verified.

 \emph{Parameter-based} watermarks can provide multi-bit information, but the extraction of watermarks needs white-box access to the suspicious model.

-\textbf{Backdoor-based Watermarks}~\cite{adi2018turning, bansalCertifiedNeuralNetwork2022,li2019how,laoIdentificationDeepNeural2022}. \emph{Backdoor-based} watermarks utilize backdoor attack~\cite{gu2017badnets, qi2022towards, li2022backdoor} to insert specific trigger set $D_T$ into the DNN model.
+\textbf{Backdoor-based Watermarks}~\cite{adi2018turning, bansalCertifiedNeuralNetwork2022,li2019how,laoIdentificationDeepNeural2022}. \emph{Backdoor-based} watermarks utilize the backdoor attack~\cite{li2022backdoor} to insert specific trigger set $D_T$ into the DNN model.
 The backdoor attack leads to misclassification when encountering samples in the trigger set.
-The trigger set is unique to the backdoored model, thus the owner can verify its ownership by triggering the misclassification.
+The trigger set is unique to the backdoored model, thus the owner can verify its ownership by triggering the misclassification. \emph{Backdoor-based} watermarks have been applied to protect the copyright of various DL models, such as image classification models~\cite{adi2018turning}, text generation models~\cite{li2023plmmark}, and prompt~\cite{yao2024prompt}.

 \emph{Backdoor-based} watermarks can be verified through black-box access, but they are typically zero-bit.
 This means they only indicate the presence or absence of the watermark, not a bit string that identifies the owner.